fallen-ecstasy/Cloud-Resources/README.md

 We are committed to supporting your educational journey and ensuring your success.
 Happy learning!

-*Disclaimer: These resources are provided for educational purposes and are exclusive to [Your Organization].
+*Disclaimer: These resources are provided for educational purposes and are exclusive to GDSC-PSIT Members.
 Any unauthorized use or distribution is strictly prohibited.*